 3 - 5

-Students learn about soybeans and investigate the collaborative work of an agricultural scientist and engineer who found new uses for an agriculture product (soybeans).
-This lesson can be used as an opportunity to discuss careers in science and engineering, biobased products, and the use of renewable resources.
+Students investigate the collaborative work of an agricultural scientist and engineer who found new uses for soybeans and discuss careers in science and engineering, biobased products, and the use of renewable resources.
+Grades 3-5

 Interest Approach – Engagement:

 - 10-15 items from home or classroom (tools, kitchen utensils, school supplies, toys, etc.)

 bio-based : material or product derived from biological or renewable resources

 coagulate: to change to a solid or semi-solid state